6 Types of Wood for Phinisi Boats in Indonesia

 2. Certain Woods Are Chosen For Their “Soul”

-Some species—like bitti or ulin—are believed to contain a “jiwa” (soul or spirit) that harmonizes with the purpose of the vessel.
+Some species, like bitti or ulin, are believed to contain a “jiwa” (soul or spirit) that harmonizes with the purpose of the vessel.
+These woods aren’t just structurally sound; they’re spiritually aligned with the Phinisi’s role as a seafaring guardian.

 3. Taboos Govern When and How Timber Is Harvested

 Builders follow strict cultural rules about when trees can be cut, avoiding “bad days” or certain lunar phases.
+Timber must be felled respectfully, often with ritual chants, to prevent misfortune and show respect to nature’s forces.

 Can Voyagers See These Woods in Use Today?

-Yes—Voyagers can see these remarkable woods brought to life at Riara Marine and other traditional shipyards in Tana Beru, Bulukumba.
+Yes.
+Voyagers can see these remarkable woods brought to life at Riara Marine and other traditional shipyards in Tana Beru, Bulukumba.

 - At Riara Marine, you can watch as raw ulin, bitti, and teak timbers are transformed by hand into majestic Phinisi boats.